membership@nottsam.org.uk|

 Riding in a group

-When riding in a group there can be a large number of riders together.
-The following guidelines apply whatever the number.
+When riding in a group, there can be a large number of riders together.
+The following guidelines apply to whatever the number.

-On a straight piece of the road all riders ‘stagger’ their position on the road in relationship to each other.
-The first rider takes up the correct position than the subsequent riders all ride off-set to each other like so:
+On a straight piece of the road, all riders stagger their position on the road in relation to each other.
+The first rider takes up the correct position and the subsequent riders all ride off-set to each other like so:

 The briefing prior to setting off MUST be carried out by either the group Lead or designated Tail observer before every ride commences.

-Each rider must be confident that they know where the stopping points are and that they have the Lead & Tail’s telephone number.
+Make sure you know the stopping points and have the Lead & Tail’s telephone number.

 In addition to the above, NAM will operate the following system of running a “small-group” ride out: